landerlo/fscala19-algapp/README.md

 application that applies to disjunctions if any of the branches could be applied by the function.
 I called this algebraic application.

-The slides are worksheets that can be executed in VSCode with the dotty extension.
+The [slides](https://github.com/landerlo/fscala19-algapp/tree/master/slides) are worksheets that can be executed in VSCode with the dotty extension.

+Functional Scala 2019 video recording: <https://www.youtube.com/watch?v=gEmDyJmwx8Y>

 The code in this demo requires a fix for dotty issue [#4867](https://github.com/lampepfl/dotty/issues/4867)